HelpBot Assistant

 Add Syncfusion® Vue packages

-In this article, the Material theme is applied using CSS styles, which are available in the installed packages.
-The required Material CSS styles for the PDF Viewer component and its dependents are imported into the <style> section of the src/App.vue file.
+In this example, the Material theme is applied using CSS styles available in the installed packages.
+The required Material CSS styles for the PDF Viewer component and its dependencies are imported into the <style> section of the src/App.vue file.

 <style>